 - Desktop apps tend to have multiple features and can perform multiple tasks.
 Sometimes even a large set of tasks.

 - They work well only with mouse and keyboard input and less well with touch input.

 - Programs can run in multiple instances in parallel.
 For example, you can open the same desktop app two or three times, or as many times as you need, and work with all instances in parallel.
-On a multi-display setup, you can display a desktop app on any of your monitors and on all of them at the same time, if you start multiple instances of the same desktop app.
+On a multi-display setup, you can display a desktop app on any of your monitors and all of them at the same time, if you start multiple instances of the same desktop application.

 - Desktop applications are always listed in "Control Panel -> Programs -> Programs and Features" and can also be removed from this location.

 - Programs can be manually updated by the user or automatically, via specific update services created by their developer or through third-party updating apps or services.

 - Updates to desktop apps may not always be free.
 Their developer may charge users for updating the application to the latest version.

 - When you buy a program, the money goes straight to the developer(s).
 However, if it is distributed through the Microsoft Store, Microsoft gets a commission from your purchase, and the rest goes to its developer(s).

 - Desktop applications can have any licensing model: from proprietary models to free and open-source licenses.